 At USC, researchers are advocating for a new approach to predict the chance of infection from Covid-19: combining anonymized cellphone location data with mobility patterns—broad patterns of how people move from place to place.

 A tiny, reusable sensing chip developed at University at Buffalo could lead to new point-of-care medical tests.

-Confronting COVID-19 | Iowa State University | University of Minnesota, Twin Cities | Yale University | University Research
+Confronting COVID-19 | University at Buffalo - The State University of New York | University Research